systemd/casync/README.md

 2. An efficient way to store and retrieve multiple related versions of large file systems or directory trees

-3. An efficient way to deliver and update OS and container images over the Internet
+3. An efficient way to deliver and update OS, VM, IoT and container images over the Internet in an HTTP and CDN friendly way

 4. An efficient backup system